howisonlab/softcite-dataset/docs/secondDay.md

 1. If your text appeared, you can close the mySnippet file.
 Right click on the file in the file tree and delete it.

-## Set up Keybinding
-There is one more keyboard shortcut you need to set up.
-Follow these instructions to enable the time/date keybinding:

-1. In your settings/preferences (respectively for PC vs Mac), click on **Packages** and then click on **Settings** in the box for the Date package.

-1. Update the Time Format field so that it reads: HH24:MI:SS

-1. Update the Date Time Format field so that it reads: YYYY-MM-DDTHH24:MI:SS-05:00

-1. Close your settings.

-1. Find and open your keymap file.
-On a Mac, you will find this under the "Atom" menu.
-On a PC this will be listed under "File."

-1. Paste the following content into the keymap.cson file, ensuring that the second line is indented within the first:

-      ```
-        'atom-text-editor':
-            'shift-cmd-t': 'date:datetime'
-      ```

-1. Test that it works by hitting shift+cmd+t at the same time (for PCs and Macs).
-A time/date signature should appear.
-Once you've seen it work, delete the test.
-Ask for help if it isn't working.

-1. Save and close keypmap.cson.

 [Return Home](index.md)